Multiflavor Mott insulators in quantum materials and ultracold atoms: SU( ) and Sp( ) magnetism with ultra-cold fermions

-The ED results of susceptibilities associated with $\hat{O}_{dim}$ and $\hat{O}_{rot}$ show that both of them exhibit a peak in the interval of ${60^\circ <\theta<70^\circ}$.
-Although no real divergences exist due to the finite size, sharp peaks in the susceptibilities would imply the tendency of long-range ordering.
-Hence, the results imply a tendency to breaking both translational and rotational symmetries, which is consistent with a columnar dimerization in this regime in the thermodynamic limit.
+The ED results of susceptibilities associated with $\hat{O}_{dim}$ and $\hat{O}_{rot}$ show that both of them exhibit a peak in the interval of ${60^\circ <\theta<70^\circ}$ \cite{hung2011}.
+Although no real divergences exist due to the finite size, sharp peaks would imply the tendency of long-range ordering.
+Hence, the results imply a tendency to break both translational and rotational symmetries, which is consistent with a columnar dimerization in the thermodynamic limit.
 In contrast, the plaquette ordering does not break the 4-fold rotational symmetry, which is not favored in this regime.